CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/abstract.md

 ## Overview

-Fabirkam Medical Conferences provide conference website services tailored to the medical community.
-Over ten years, they have built conference sites for a small conference organizer.
-Through word of mouth, Fabrikam Medical Conferences has become a well-known industry brand handling over 100 conferences per year and growing.
+Tailwind Traders is an ecommerce website services tailored to the IT community.
+Over ten years, they have gained large number of users for a small company.
+Through word of mouth, Tailwind Traders has become a well-known industry brand handling over a million users per year and growing.

-Websites for medical conferences are typically low-budget websites because the conferences usually have between 100 to 1500 attendees.
-At the same time, the conference owners have significant customization and change demands that require turnaround on a dime to the live sites.
-These changes can impact various aspects of the system from UI through to the back end, including conference registration and payment terms.

 ## Solution architecture

 ![](media/architecturediagram.jpg)